 - To avoid scratches, don't have anything in your hands (keys).
 Jewelry can also cause scratches.

 If the front trunk is left open when you attempt to shift out of Park, a notification requiring you to confirm your intent to drive appears on the touchscreen.
-If you choose to keep the front trunk open while driving, your vehicle speed is limited.

 Front Trunk Load Limit